-Campfire safety is one of the most important rules to follow when camping.
+Campfire safety is one of the most important rules to follow anytime and anywhere you camp.
 Campfires are amongst the top contributors to woodland and forest fires in the United States.
 Almost 85% of wildland fires in the United States are caused by humans.
 And because of it, wildlife is displaced and the natural environment is destroyed.
 Even nearby homeowners suffer because of just one spark.

 According to the National Park Service (Wildfire Causes and Evacuations), irresponsibly left campfires impact areas for decades.

 Annually, the U.S. spends approximately $3 billion dollars to fight forest fires.
 And as of recent, that figure rises as climate change and poor forestry management elongates the fire season.

 The other forest fire culprits are burning of debris, equipment use and malfunctions, negligently discarded cigarettes, and intentional acts of arson.